jkwalsh127/site-refactor/README.md

 ## The Process

-The starting code had a few bugs, had poor structuring of heading tags, and did not include any semantic tags or alt attritubtes to images.
+The starting code had at least one bug, had poor structuring of heading tags, and did not include any semantic tags or alt attritubtes to images.